Veteran Teaches Therapists How To Talk About Gun Safety When Suicide's A Risk

 Suicide is often an impulsive act.
 Nearly half the people who survive an attempt say the time between their first thought of suicide and the attempt itself was less than 10 minutes.
 But the method can mean the difference between life and death: People who take pills have time to change their minds, or may still be alive when discovered.
 That's not the case with guns.

-About 70 percent of veterans who commit suicide do so with a gun, which prompted President Barack Obama to order the VA to talk to vets about gun safety and storage options like the ones Zimmerman uses.
+Almost 70 percent of veterans who commit suicide do so with a gun, which prompted President Barack Obama to order the VA to talk to vets about gun safety and storage options like the ones Zimmerman uses.

 But here's the trouble: Most therapists aren't gun people.
 They don't know how to talk about guns and so they don't.